jrkerns/pylinac/joss/paper.md

 Pylinac will localize the phantom within the image, meaning the user’s placement of the phantom is not a variable.
 Rotation can be corrected within a certain range, usually within 5 degrees for most phantoms.
 This also removes the placement technique of the user as a result variable.
-After localization and rotational correction, regions of interest (ROI) are then sampled.
+After localization and rotational correction, each region of interest (ROI) is then sampled, of which there can be several.
 Each phantom’s ROIs are known ahead of time so simple offsets based on the phantom center and angle can be utilized.
 After the ROIs are sampled (\autoref{fig:fig2}) the metrics can be computed (\autoref{fig:fig3}).

 ![Image after analysis with ROI overlay. \label{fig:fig2}](analyzed_image.png)